 Over a 12-month period, PPS and its team conducted a thorough study of the market and its environs, including meetings, interviews, site observations, surveys, and workshops.
 PPS’s approach to create a shared vision for the market and surrounding area relied heavily on input from the market’s farmers, vendors, customers, representatives of local government and nonprofit entities, neighborhood residents and local property and business owners.

-PPS developed a series of recommendations and strategies for next steps in the following areas: realizing the market’s great potential in attracting customers through programming and marketing; improving the market’s product mix; enhancing the customer amenities and the overall comfort and image of the market; renovating the market’s infrastructure; and improving access and linkages to the market to transit users, pedestrians and cyclists, as well as general traffic flow.
-The market has received a grant to begin implementation.
+PPS developed a series of recommendations and strategies for next steps in the following areas: realizing the market’s great potential in attracting customers through programming and marketing; improving the market’s product mix; enhancing customer amenities and the overall comfort and image of the market; renovating the market’s infrastructure; and improving access and linkages to the market to transit users, pedestrians and cyclists, as well as general traffic flow.
+The market received a grant for implementation.